cmeng-git/hymnchtv/documentation/content.md

 The information described herein is valid for hymnchtv v1.2.0 and all future releases.<br/>
 You may refer to the files in this directory to understand the format/filename used in each hymn category.<br/>
 Except for the *.mid files, all the apk resources are now moved to assets sub-directories.<br/>
-All the files are now tagged with hymn number instead of running index.
+All the files are now tagged with hymn number instead of android resource running index.

 * Images for desktop background:<br/>
 b.java

 * 大本诗歌 lyrics contents:<br/>
-Note: The traditional chinese hymn lyrics text contains only partial hymn titles.<br/><br/>
+Note: The traditional chinese hymn lyrics text contains only partial hymn titles.
+<br/>They are not used currently for context searching nor display
-Sub-directories: lyrics_db_score, lyrics_db_text, lyrics_dbs_text
+<br/>Sub-directories: lyrics_db_score, lyrics_db_text, lyrics_dbs_text

 * 补充本 lyrics contents:<br/>
 Sub-directories: lyrics_bb_score, lyrics_bb_text, lyrics_bbs_text